yunijeong5/CollabBoard/README.md

 ## Dependencies

-- Flask: a Python micor web framework.
+- Flask: a Python micro web framework.
 - Faker: A library for generating fake data.
 - twilio: A library for communicating with the Twilio API.
 - python-dotenv: A library for importing environment variables from .env file.